WeiQiPro/Baduk-Live-Analysis/README.md

-# Baduk-Live-Analysis

 Baduk Live Analysis (BLA)
-Baduk Live Analysis, or BLA for short, is a dynamic application that integrates OGS websockets with KataGo to offer users real-time game analysis.
+Baduk Live Analysis (BLA) is a cutting-edge application that seamlessly marries the capabilities of OGS websockets with KataGo's power to provide unparalleled real-time game analysis.

-Utilizing the power of the Express framework, BLA crafts a user experience centered around URL routes.
-These routes give rise to ephemeral databases unique to each session, ensuring a streamlined and responsive user experience.
+Harnessing the agility of the Express framework, BLA presents an interactive user experience built on unique URL routes.
+Each route generates a transient database for its session, guaranteeing efficiency and rapid responsiveness.

 Key Features:
-Real-time Interaction: BLA provides instant game updates on every move.
+1. Real-time Interaction: Experience immediate game updates after every move.

-Dynamic Analysis: At every stage of the game, players can access:
+2. Comprehensive Analysis: Stay informed at every game juncture with insights into:

 Game Details:

 UUID
 ID
 Total queries made

-    Player Info:
+Player Insights:

 Current Player's Turn
-    Player Names for both Black and White
+Names for Black and White players

-  Game Progress:
+Game Dynamics:

 Current Move Number
 Blue Move
-    Winrate
+Overall Winrate
-    Individual Winrates for Black and White players Value of the Last Move
+Individual Winrates for Black and White
-  Scoring:
+Value of the Last Move

+Scoring Metrics:

-    Overall Score
+Game Score
-    Territory holdings for both Black and White
+Territory allocations for Black and White
-    Score difference between players
+Score differential between competitors

-With each query to KataGo, the system broadcasts the detailed analysis specific to that game, ensuring all players and viewers are updated in real-time.
+Each interaction with KataGo results in the system dispatching a rich, game-specific analysis, assuring players and spectators are contemporaneously updated.
+Following this, the frontend client amends its visuals based on the broadcasted data.
+This ensures dynamic representation of critical metrics: for instance, the game board highlights the blue move with a distinct blue circle, and users can visualize game dynamics through the Winrate bar, Territory bar, Territory estimate, and a textual representation of the Score lead.

+Disclaimer:

+Designed with streamers and live streaming events at its core, BLA seeks to augment the live viewing experience through its real-time analytical offerings.
+We encourage individual users to leverage BLA, bearing in mind its intended primary application.
+When incorporating BLA into public broadcasts, we kindly ask for appropriate credits and acknowledgments.